Wild Willow Farm School Field Trips

 Since May 2011, Wild Willow Farm's Field Trip program has been generously underwritten by a grant from Ocean Beach People's Organic Food Co-op.

 Wild Willow Farm offers active, inspiring field trips for school and community groups of all ages.
 Your group will be able to take part in a variety of on-farm lessons, on topics from composting to farm insects to water, and take an active part in growing food!

-Timing Field trips are offered on Monday, Wednesday and Saturday mornings and typically last two hours depending on your needs.
-Visitors will be split into groups and rotate through 3 to 4 activities, including farm work.
+Timing Wild Willow Farm field trips are offered on Monday, Tuesday, Wednesday, Friday and Saturday mornings and typically last from 1.5 to 2 hours depending on your needs.
+Visitors will be split into groups and rotate through three to four hands-on activities, including light and easy farming and interactive lessons.
 Our farm tasks are always changing, but you might be planting, weeding, watering, bed-building, composting, mulching, etc. We will choose tasks and activities that are age-appropriate.

 Wild Willow Farm Field Trip Activity Menu

 The following is a list of possible activities beyond farm work.
 Feel free to request particular activities if you know what you would like to do.

 Sustainability Scavenger Hunt

 Students will learn about what sustainability means in the context of farming.
 With a worksheet as a guide, students will explore the farm and stop at various points (fields, compost pile, chicken coop, bee hives, perennial plants, tool shed, etc.) to write down what sustainable methods they see us using on the farm.